 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - · If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
 Remove the voltage regulator module from its antistatic package. - 11.
-Install the voltage regulator module by doing the following steps: - a.
+Install the voltage regulator module by performing the following steps: - a.
 Ensure that the connector tabs (A) are pushed out to the unlocked position before you install a new voltage regulator module.
 See the following figure. - b.
 Carefully grasp the voltage regulator module along two edges and align it with the connector. - c.
-Insert the voltage regulator module into the connector.
+Insert and secure the voltage regulator module into the connector by pushing in the connector tabs (A).

-- d.
-Secure the voltage regulator module by pushing the connector tabs (A) in. - 12.
-Replace the service access cover: - For a rack-mounted system, see Installing the service access cover on a rack-mounted model. - For a stand-alone system, see Installing the service access cover on a stand-alone model. - 13.
-If you are working on a rack-mounted system unit, ensure that the system cables are routed through the cable-management arm correctly. - 14.
-For a rack-mounted system, place the system into the operating position, as described in Placing a rack-mounted model into the operating position. - 15.
-Reconnect all power and signal cables to their respective connectors. - 16.
+- 12. Replace the service access cover.
+For instructions, see Installing the service access cover on a rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D. - 13.
+Place the system into the operating position.
+For instructions, see Placing a rack-mounted model into the operating position. - 14.
+Reconnect all power and signal cables to their respective connectors. - 15.
+Close the rear rack door or the rear system door. - 16.
 Start the system.
 For instructions, see Starting the system or logical partition. - 17.
-Verify the installed part:

-- If you replaced the part because of a failure, verify the installed part as described in Verifying a repair. - If you installed the part for any other reason, verify the installed part as described in Verifying the installed part.
+Verify the installed part: - If you replaced the part because of a failure, verify the installed part.
+For instructions, see Verifying a repair. - If you installed the part for any other reason, verify the installed part.
+For instructions, see Verifying the installed part.

-Related tasks:

-"Removing the 02E/4B or 05F/6B processor voltage regulator module" Use this procedure to remove a processor voltage regulator module.

-"Replacing the 02E/4B or 05F/6B processor voltage regulator module" on page 8 Use this procedure to replace a processor voltage regulator module.

-Installing a feature using the HMC

-Installing a feature using the SDMC
+- Installing a part using the Hardware Management Console - Installing a part using the Systems Director Management Console - Installing a part using the Systems Director Management Console

-Removing the 02E/4B or 05F/6B processor voltage regulator module
+Removing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module

-Use this procedure to remove a processor voltage regulator module.
+Use this procedure to remove a voltage regulator module.

-Attention: If you are removing a memory module to install a new or upgraded processor voltage regulator module, see "Installing the 02E/4B or 05F/6B processor voltage regulator module" on page 3.
-If you are removing a processor voltage regulator module as part of a service procedure, continue to use the following procedure.
+Attention: If you are removing a voltage regulator module to install a new or upgraded voltage regulator module, see "Installing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 3.
+If you are removing a voltage regulator module as part of a service procedure, continue to use the following procedure.

-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove the processor voltage regulator modules from the server.
-For information about using the HMC to remove the processor voltage regulator module, see Removing a part using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a voltage regulator module from the server.
+For instructions, see Removing a part by using the Hardware Management Console.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part using the Systems Director Management Console.
+For instructions, see Removing a part by using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to remove voltage regulator modules:
+If you do not have an HMC or SDMC, complete the following steps to remove a voltage regulator module: